alexchacon2341/collaboration-competition-ddpg/Report.md

 ### Methodology

-The project uses methods involving deep neural networks developed in a [2016 paper](https://arxiv.org/pdf/1509.02971.pdf) to creat an artificial agent that learns using a deep deterministic policy gradient (DDPG), which uses end-to-end reinforcement learning to solve an environment created by Unity's ML-Agents.
+The project uses methods involving deep neural networks developed in a [2016 paper](https://arxiv.org/pdf/1509.02971.pdf) to create an artificial agent that learns using a deep deterministic policy gradient (DDPG), which uses end-to-end reinforcement learning to solve an environment created by Unity's ML-Agents.
 The architecture used in this case is PyTorch's nn Module, a deep recurrent neural network (RNN) that is adept at defining computational graphs and taking gradients and is better for defining complex networks than raw autograd.